LisaReich/Simple_Search_Engine/README.md

 - Inverted Index search
 - Searching strategies: ALL, ANY, and NONE
 ## Running the project
+To run the program you will need The Java Development Kit (JDK) installed.

 To run the program from CMD:

   1. Open CMD and go to ./Simple_Search_Engine/task/src/search